CarlosPeralta2049/CarlosPeralta2049.github.io/Project00b.md

 **4)** Ꟙk = .4<br>
 **5)** ▲k = i - Ꟙk = .2<br>
 This tells us that after one year, the ▲k is positive = .2<br>
-For every year, the only value that changes is y.<br>
+For every year, the only value that will change is y.<br>
-Eventually, we get to where ▲k = 0, which is the steady state.<br>
+Eventually, we get to ▲k = 0, which is the steady state.<br>
+At the steady state